khodges51/MsPacMan_Controller/README.md

 of each new evolution.
 The top lines describe the experiment, subsequent lines list the champion scores each generation.

-The MsPacMan_Controller folder contains my final eclipse Java project.
+This git repository contains my final eclipse Java project.
 The important aspects of the file structure are described below:

 The /lib folder contains the JNEAT jar